What is RPA? Robotic Process Automation Explained

 One key issue is lacking a clear strategy or vision for an organization-wide approach.
 But many other factors can hinder attempts to scale RPA.
 This might be enterprises failing to optimize the processes they want to automate (assuming RPA itself will fix all challenges within a process), or lacking the talent needed to execute the automation levels required at an enterprise-wide scale.

-What can RPA do?
+What Can RPA Do?

 RPA has the potential to transform the way companies do business and how work is done.
 Even the simplest of RPA bots can perform lower-value, repetitive work such as data entry, file and folder administration, filling out forms, routine analysis and creating standardized reports.
-By adding more advanced technology such as AI, you may find robots able to perform cognitive processes like conversing with customers, interpreting structured data and text, and even making complex decisions by employing advanced machine learning techniques.
+By adding more advanced technology such as AI, OCR or IDP, you may find robots able to perform cognitive processes like conversing with customers, interpreting structured data and text, and even making complex decisions by employing advanced machine learning techniques.

 RPA can be adopted in wider intelligent process automation projects, or by itself, to streamline individual manual tasks and transform your digital systems.
 For many organizations, RPA is the first step in their automation journey.